moul/doc.cloud.online.net/www/documentation/docs_public/contents/account/account_settings.md

 position: 1
 ---

+This page shows you how to manage your account settings and invitations.

 ### Account settings

 Has it can happen, you may want to update some of your personnal information.